go-reform/reform/README.md

 Now you can say that last invocation is obviously invalid, and that it's not hard to make an ORM to accept both first and second versions.
 But there are two problems:

 1. Compiler can't check it.
 Method's signature in `godoc` will not tell us how to use it.
-We are essentially working against them.
+   We are essentially working against those tools by sidestepping type system.
 2. First version is still invalid, since one would expect `Save()` method to set record's primary key after `INSERT`, but this change will be lost due to passing by value.

 First proprietary version of reform was used in production even before `go generate` announcement.
-This free and open-source version is the fourth iteration on the road to better and idiomatic API.
+This free and open-source version is the fourth milestone on the road to better and idiomatic API.

-## Versioning
+## Versioning policy

-We will switch to proper versioning via [gopkg.in](http://gopkg.in) at June 2016.
-Before that moment breaking changes MAY be applied, but are not expected.
+We are following Semantic Versioning, using [gopkg.in](http://gopkg.in) and filling a [changelog](CHANGELOG.md).

+We use branch `v1-dev` (default on Github) for v1 development and tags `v1.Y.Z` for releases.
+Code in that branch uses canonical import path `gopkg.in/reform.v1`.
+Breaking changes will not be applied to v1.

+We use `master` branch for what will became v2.
+Code there doesn't enforce canonical import path.

 ## Additional packages